French eXtreme Flight Championships RULES - FXFC

 During a flight, the pilot must keep their model aircraft under their full control at all times, if a situation arises where the pilot must make a decision between the safety of their model aircraft and the safety of themselves, judges, spectators or any person nearby, then the pilot will be expected to choose to safely crash their model away from these people.

-Here the various scoring criteria and associated K-factors are detailed:
+Here the various scoring criteria and associated multipliers (K-factors) are detailed:

 1. Originality and difficulty of the program (k = 20)